How to use side lighting in photography – direction of light

 REASON NO. 4: side light separates the subject from the background and draws the viewer’s eye to the subject

-In photography, most of the time we’re working to separate the subject from the background, to make them stand out and draw the viewer’s eye.
+In portrait photography, most of the time we work to separate the subject from the background, to make them stand out and draw the viewer’s eye.
 Side light is a good way to define contours and exaggerate depth in an image by separating the subject from the background.

 The subtle glow around the subject is similar to, but not as defined as when lit from behind.
 Side light is enough, however, to create a sharp outline of the subject to define shape and add to the three dimensional feel of the photograph.

-Separation is increased if the light hits your subject only and not the background.
+Subject separation increases when the light lands on your subject only and not the background.
 If the background’s in shadow and the subject’s in the light, because the eye is always drawn to the lightest part of an image, the viewer will automatically be drawn to the subject.

 Other tutorials in my Direction of Light series